-The members of the Audit Committee are Peter L. Gartman, Brian J. Jackman and William C. Mulligan, none of whom is an officer or employee of the Company or any of its subsidiaries.
+The members of the Audit Committee are Peter L. Gartman, and William C. Mulligan, none of whom are officers or employees of the Company or any of its subsidiaries.
 The Audit Committee's functions include meeting with the Company's independent auditors and management representatives, making recommendations to the Board regarding the appointment of the independent auditors, approving the scope of audits and other services to be performed by the independent auditors, considering whether the performance of any professional service by the auditors could impair their independence, and reviewing the results of external audits, the accounting principles applied in financial reporting, and financial and operational controls.
 The independent auditors have unrestricted access to the Audit Committee and vice versa.
-The Audit Committee met three times during 1996 and acted once by unanimous written consent.
+The Audit Committee met one time during 1998.

-The members of the Compensation Committee are Bruce A. Henderson and Thomas G. Murdough, Jr., neither of whom is an officer or employee of the Company or any of its subsidiaries.
-William C. Mulligan ceased as a member of the Compensation Committee in May 1996 when Mr. Henderson was named to the Committee.
+The members of the Compensation Committee are Bruce A. Henderson and F. Rush McKnight, neither of whom is an officer or employee of the Company or any of its subsidiaries.
 The Compensation Committee's functions include making recommendations to the Board on policies and procedures relating to executive officers' compensation and various employee stock plans and approving individual salary adjustments and stock awards in those areas.
-The Compensation Committee acted once by unanimous written consent in 1996.
+The Compensation Committee acted once by unanimous written consent in 1998.

-The sole member of the Nominating Committee is David M. Gabrielsen, the Chairman, President and Chief Executive Officer of the Company.
+The members of the Nominating Committee are Camille Jayne, the Chairman and Chief Executive Officer of the Company, F. Rush McKnight, William C. Mulligan and J. C. Sparkman.
+Messrs.
+McKnight, Mulligan and Sparkman are not officers or employees of the Company or any of its subsidiaries.
 This committee considers nominees for election as directors.
 The committee utilizes the same procedure to consider nominees recommended by stockholders made pursuant to procedures identified in the Company's Amended and Restated By-laws, which are described in this Proxy Statement in "STOCKHOLDER NOMINATIONS OF DIRECTORS", as is used to consider nominees recommended by any other source.
 In addition, the committee fulfills an advisory function with respect to a range of matters affecting the Board and its committees, including making recommendations with respect to qualifications of director candidates, compensation of directors, the selection of committee assignments and chairs, and related matters affecting the functioning of the Board.
-The Nominating Committee met once in 1996.
+The Nominating Committee did not meet during 1998, rather, the entire Board considered the appointments of Ms. Jayne and Mr. Sparkman during 1998.